China and Russia are ahead in the global coronavirus vaccine race, bending long-standing rules as they go

 Last week, Zhou Song, a Sinopharm executive, told state radio that the company expected an initial output of 300 million doses a year.
 At two doses per person, that would cover a tenth of China’s population.
 The vaccines will be more broadly available in December, he said.

-China has a total of four covid-19 vaccine candidates in Phase 3 testing, and their makers have scattered across the world to run trials.
-Executives have explained that China has so few covid-19 cases that it is hard to run the trials at home.
+China has a total of four vaccine candidates in Phase 3 testing, and their makers have scattered across the world to run trials.
+Executives have explained that China has so few coronavirus cases that it is hard to run the trials at home.

-But this overseas testing has also been diplomatically expedient for Beijing, as it’s essentially an early access pass to vaccines that China can offer developing nations.
-Countries that have signed up to run Phase 3 trials of Chinese covid-19 vaccines include Argentina, Bahrain, Brazil, Bangladesh, Egypt, Indonesia, Jordan, Morocco, Peru, Russia, Saudi Arabia and the UAE.
+But this overseas testing has also been diplomatically expedient for Beijing, as it is essentially an early-access pass to vaccines that China can offer developing nations.
+Countries that have signed up to run Phase 3 trials of Chinese coronavirus vaccines include Argentina, Bahrain, Brazil, Bangladesh, Egypt, Indonesia, Jordan, Morocco, Peru, Russia, Saudi Arabia and the UAE.

 The Russian Direct Investment Fund said it expects to have 30 million doses produced in Russia by the end of the year — enough for roughly 20 percent of the population.